Informational Interviews and Building Your Professional Network

 Ground rules for contacting professionals

-Be specific about your request
+Do: Be specific about your request.

 Preparing for an informational interview